Kitware/CMake/Help/variable/CMAKE_TOOLCHAIN_FILE.rst

 platform and compiler related information.

-Relative paths are allowed and are interpreted first as relative to the build directory, and if not found, relative to the soruce directory.
+Relative paths are allowed and are interpreted first as relative to the build directory, and if not found, relative to the source directory.